OfqualGovUK/ofqual-standards-patterns/docs/standards/writing-a-standard.md

 layout: standard
 order: 1
 title: Writing a standard
-date: 2023-08-04
+date: 2025-06-24
-id: SEGAS-00001
+id: OFQ-00002
 tags: []
 ---

-To be effective, standards must explicitly state what is expected of engineering teams.
+To be effective, standards must explicitly state what is expected of teams.
 This standard prescribes how all future standards will be written.
 To ensure standards are easy to understand, unambiguous, and maintainable, they need to follow a consistent format.

 Standards are comprised of a number of parts which are listed as requirements.
 You must detail each one along with a description and any supporting information.

 ---